-- 1. IRA: Enter the amount actually paid while an Arizona resident for your IRA and/or your spouse's IRA. - Student loan interest: Enter the amount you paid while an Arizona resident. - 3.
-Archer medical savings account: Enter the amount you contributed to the MSA while an Arizona resident. - 4.
-Self-employed SEP, SIMPLE and qualified plans: Enter the amount actually paid while an Arizona resident. - Self-employment tax: Enter that portion of the selfemployment tax that relates to self-employment income reportable to Arizona. - Self-employed health insurance: Enter that amount of self-employed health insurance that was actually paid while an Arizona resident. - 7.
-Penalty on early withdrawal of savings: Multiply the federal deduction by the ratio of your Arizona interest to your federal interest.
+IRA: Enter the amount actually paid while an Arizona resident for your IRA and/or your spouse's IRA.

-- 8. Alimony: Enter the amount actually paid while an Arizona resident. - Moving expenses: Enter the amount of moving expenses included in your federal adjusted gross income that you accrued and paid during the part of the year you were an Arizona resident.
+- Student loan interest: Enter the amount you paid while an Arizona resident. - 3.
+Self-employed SEP, SIMPLE and qualified plans: Enter the amount actually paid while an Arizona resident. - 4.
+Self-employment tax: Enter that portion of the self-employment tax that relates to self-employment income reportable to Arizona. - Self-employed health insurance: Enter that amount of self-employed health insurance that was actually paid while an Arizona resident. - 6.
+Penalty on early withdrawal of savings: Multiply the federal deduction by the ratio of your Arizona interest to your federal interest. - Alimony: Enter the amount actually paid while an Arizona resident. - Moving expenses: Enter the amount of moving expenses included in your federal adjusted gross income that you accrued and paid during the part of the year you were an Arizona resident.

-NOTE: Do not enter any amounts for items 1 through 9 above unless you deducted these items in computing your federal adjusted gross income.
+NOTE: Do not enter any amounts for items 1 through 8 above unless you deducted these items in computing your federal adjusted gross income.